Sentencing factors

 The judge will look at what kind of crime has been committed and how serious it is.

-The judge will consider how involved offenders were in a crime and how responsible they were for it happening.
+The judge will consider how involved an offender was in a crime and how responsible they were for it happening.
+And they will consider the harm caused, or which might have been caused, to a victim or to the environment.

 Aggravations